puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_compare_config/readme.md

 # RPC compare-config

-This RPC is a combination of sync-from-network and calculate diff RPCs.
+This RPC is a combination of the sync-from-network and calculate-diff RPCs.
-If one of these RPCs fails the RPC will fail without any changes made.
+If one of those RPCs fails, this one also fails with no changes made.

-The purpose of this RPC is to synchronize configuration from the network devices to UniConfig nodes in the Configuration datastore of UniConfig transaction.
-The RPC input contains a list of the UniConfig nodes where the configuration should be refreshed within the network.
-Output of the RPC describes the result of compare-config and matches all input nodes with list of statements representing the diff.
+The purpose of this RPC is to synchronize configurations from network devices to UniConfig nodes in the Configuration datastore of the UniConfig transaction.

+The RPC input contains a list of UniConfig nodes where the configuration should be refreshed within the network.
+The output of the RPC describes the result of compare-config and matches all input nodes with a list of statements representing the diff.

 ## RPC Examples